 Q: What is the role of the grand jury?

 A: The grand jury decides whether there is sufficient evidence to indict a suspect and continue the criminal proceedings against him or her.
-The indictment is the formal process of charging a person with a crime.
-The grand jury reviews the evidence and may hear testimony in deciding whether to indict someone, but the grand jury makes no decision about guilt or innocence.
-All states use the grand jury system to some extent, though there may be differences in procedures and numbers of jurors.
+The grand jury reviews the evidence and may hear testimony in deciding whether to indict someone, but, unlike a standard jury, the grand jury makes no decision about guilt or innocence.
+All states use the grand jury system to some extent, though there are differences in terms of when a grand jury indictment is necessary and the numbers of jurors that serves on one.

 Q: What is the role of the prosecutor?

 A: The prosecutor is the attorney who represents the federal, state, local or tribal government in a case against a criminal defendant.
-The title of the prosecutor varies by jurisdiction, but some common titles include district attorney, county attorney, city attorney, United States attorney and state attorney.
-The prosecutor has the public duty to punish those committing crimes, balanced with the duty to fairly try such individuals.
+The title of the prosecutor varies by jurisdiction, but some common titles include district attorney, county attorney, solicitor, city attorney, United States attorney and state's attorney.
+The prosecutor is tasked with seeking punishment for those committing crimes, balanced with the duty to fairly try such individuals.

 Q: What is the difference between probation and parole?

-A: Probation is a type of criminal sentence that allows a person to stay in the community rather than serve time in prison, as long as he or she complies with certain conditions, such as regularly reporting to a probation officer, refraining from alcohol and drugs, and not committing further crimes.
-Parole is the supervised release of a prisoner from incarceration into the community before the end of his or her sentence.
-Conditions of parole are similar to those of probation.
+A: Probation is a type of criminal sentence that allows a person to stay in the community rather than serve time in prison as long as he or she complies with certain conditions (like regularly reporting to a probation officer, refraining from alcohol and drugs, holding down a job, not associating with certain people and not committing further crimes).
+Parole is the supervised release of a prisoner from incarceration into the community before the end of his or her sentence or after a period of imprisonment has been completed.
+Conditions of parole are often similar to those of probation.